 India has taken its first pace towards smart agriculture through the implementation of AI in the agriculture segment.
 NITI in collaboration with IBM unveiled an experiment in crop field prediction and monitoring model with the help of drones.
 Where, it provides insights to farmers in enhancing crop output, soil yield, and controlled agriculture input along with the reduced cost for crop yielding.
 Currently, this experiment is conducted in Maharashtra state on rabi crops.

 Significance of AI in farming

-The chatbots are mainly used in retail, banking and other industries.
-Now agricultural and farming is leveraging its applications.
+Chatbots are mainly used in retail, banking, and other industries.
+Now agriculture and farming are leveraging its applications.
 For instance, Alexa for farmers.
 This chatbot uses voice assistants to answer all the queries of the farmers.
 And through IoT enabled system, it integrates with other tech applications in farming to communicate necessary information.

 AI-powered drones, with computer vision cameras integrated with deep learning networks, can click and process images at high accuracy to monitor the farm fields.
 The drones can drive real-time insights to address the problem and provide better inputs for efficient farming.

-The ambitious techie farmers are implementing growing methods like hydroponics and artificial lights to grow large scale crop, in a closed environment.
+The ambitious techie farmers are implementing growing methods like hydroponics and artificial lights to grow large-scale crops, in a closed environment.
 Artificial lights provide different levels of light required for photosynthesis and plant growth.
 The world’s largest indoor farming is in Tokyo spread over 83 acres and it is fully automated with AI-driven technologies, which monitor crop growth from seed germination to harvesting.

 Current AI prototypes driving Smart Agriculture: